cquevedod/js-school-project/Week 03/Challenge-C04/README.md

 In this part of the project styles were added to each key so that the illusion of when a key is pressed is seen.

-Three media queries were also added to the style.css file exclusively for Responsive design and the "Mobile First" approach.
+Three media queries were also added to the **[style.css](css/style.css]** file exclusively for Responsive design and the "Mobile First" approach.

 Below you can see two screenshots of what the interface looks like in Desktop and Mobile: